franleplant/nosleepjavascript-blog/content/blog/redux-data-fetching-antipattern/index.md

 export default combineReducers({ post });
 ```

+## Data fetching with Redux is too complicated

 Things you might be telling yourself:

 - that's the wrong action semantics, structure or naming.